wumpz/ireport/README.md

   * swing-layout (what is this for?)
   * jasperreports-htmlcomponent (https://stackoverflow.com/questions/42560528/how-to-add-the-htmlcomponent-to-jasperdesign) obsolete
   * look into into local maven repository imported and needed libraries
+  * replace the jars below by something available at maven central

 ## Preparation